 Personalized treatment options

-Which treatment is best for your ameloblastoma depends on several factors.
-Your doctors will consider your tumor's size and location, as well as the type and appearance of the cells involved.
-Your treatment team also considers your treatment goals and your personal preferences when making a treatment recommendation.
+The appropriate treatment for your ameloblastoma depends on many factors.
+Your Mayo Clinic doctors will consider your tumor's size and location, and the type and appearance of the cells involved.
+Treatment options include surgery to remove the tumor, reconstructive surgery if needed and sometimes radiation therapy.

 Expertise and rankings